EzraWolf/GeneralAgent/company/README.md

 ## Directory

+`agents` Here is where you define your AI Agents in `.yaml` config files

-`Projects` Here is where your projects will lie.
+`projects` Here is where your projects will lie.
 Under this folder will contain each project folder and its `.yaml` config file

 `prompts` Here is where your agent promprs will go.
 Each `.yaml` file under this will act as both a prompt and config file for how it should be used